mattmcspirit/hybridworkshop/steps/5_DeployAKSHCI.md

 Allow popups in Edge browser
 -----------
 To give the optimal experience with Windows Admin Center, you should enable **Microsoft Edge** to allow popups for Windows Admin Center.
+If you performed this step earlier, you can skip this step.

 1. Still inside your **HybridHost001 VM**, double-click the **Microsoft Edge icon** on your desktop
 2. Navigate to **edge://settings/content/popups**